thephoeron/REDSHIFTNET/README.md

 You can then run your app simply by calling (for example):

     $ ./my-new-app --swank-port=33798 --www-port=8080 --ssl-port=8090

+Alternatively, you can install the binary to a directory on your path:

+    $ install -t ~/bin ./my-new-app

 Your web-app runs as a background process, all output being logged in the files specified in your app's config.lisp file.
 Add it to your crontab so that if the process or server crashes or is restarted, it will be restarted automatically.